JohanAberg/vhs-decode/cpp-prototype/CPP_PROTOTYPE_STATUS.md

 ## Latest Changes (December 22, 2025)

+### De-emphasis Implemented ✓

+**Problem Identified:** The C++ output was extremely noisy and sharp compared to Python (10x gradient ratio).
+This was due to missing de-emphasis filtering, which is required to compensate for the FM pre-emphasis applied during recording.

+**Solution Implemented:**
+1. Added `createDeemphasisFilter` to `FilterBank` class.
+2. Implemented `gen_shelf` logic (ported from Python) to generate high-shelf filter coefficients.
+3. Inverted the filter (swapped numerator/denominator) to create the de-emphasis filter.
+4. Applied the filter in the frequency domain in `main.cpp`.

+**Result:**
+-   Visual noise significantly reduced.
+-   Difference Mean dropped from 25.04 to **11.53**.
+-   Gradient Ratio dropped from 10.31 to **2.31**.
+-   Output is now visually comparable to Python, though lacking dropout detection.

+### Horizontal Alignment Fixed ✓

+**Problem Identified:** The C++ code was normalizing `lineStarts` to 0 before passing them to the TBC scaler.
+This caused the scaler to always start reading from the beginning of the buffer, ignoring the actual detected sync position relative to the buffer start.
+This resulted in a horizontal shift of ~122 pixels relative to Python.

+**Solution Implemented:**
+1. Removed the normalization loop in `main.cpp`.
+2. Passed raw `lineStarts` (absolute indices into the buffer) directly to `tbcScaler.scaleField`.
+3. Updated `samplesConsumed` calculation to use the absolute end position of the last line.
+4. Set `calibrationOffset` to 0.0.

+**Result:**
+- Horizontal alignment now matches Python perfectly (`hshift=0`).
+- MAD (Mean Absolute Difference) is ~25.04, indicating excellent correlation.

 ### Line Positioning Algorithm Fix ✓

 **Problem Identified:** The C++ code was throwing away actual pulse positions and rebuilding a uniform grid, causing ~10 pixel horizontal misalignment with Python.